Did He Or Didn’t He? Jewish Views of the Resurrection of Jesus

 Fact four: Historically, we know that the early followers of Yeshua were persecuted for their belief.
-They were offered two options: renounce their belief in the resurrection or die.
-It seems unlikely that, were the disciples to have stolen the body, they would have all been ready to die rather than confess their deeds.
+They were offered two options: renounce their belief in the resurrection or be expelled from the community.
+It seems unlikely that, were the disciples to have stolen the body, they would have all been ready to suffer such dire consequences—even death in some cases—rather than confess their deeds.
 It is true that people die everyday for beliefs which are not true.
 But these are lies which they fully believe to be true.
-How often do people die for what they know to be a fabrication?
+How often do people subject themselves to dire consequences to defend what they know to be a fabrication?

 Fact five: Whatever else can be said about the original followers of Yeshua, they themselves certainly believed that Yeshua rose from the dead.
 They did not steal the body.

 2. Swoon Theory

 This position states that Yeshua went to the cross and that his hands and feet were pierced, but that he did not actually die.
 Rather, he merely fainted.
 Then, after being placed in a damp tomb—bleeding and without food or water for three days—Yeshua was revived and was healed.
 He then somehow rolled away the stone, got past the guards and went on to tell others that he had indeed risen from the dead.